meniRoy/node-leak-hunter/README.md

    - **Efficient Use of Global Variables and Caches**
    - **Regularly Profiling and Monitoring Memory Usage**
-   - **allways run your jest with --detectLeaks**
+   - **allways run your jest with --detectLeaks** Always use the function names
+   Trying not to use at all anonymous function Because if any time in the future you will need to use cpu Profiler or memory Profiler, the only thing you will see is anonymous -> anonymous -> fuckmylife -> anonymous
+   If you Will use classes.
+Instead of anonymous objects.
+It will be much easier to track memory lakes in the future.

 ---